brongix/Teaching/README.md

 # Teaching
-Collection of educational material used in different contexts and for various teaching sessions.
+Collection of educational materials used in different contexts and for various teaching sessions.